The Importance of Self-Compassion for Mothers

 The Importance of Modeling Self-Compassion

-It’s an interesting shift from traditional “mothering” to a version of “modeling.”
-Showing your children what it looks like and feels like to be in the presence of a mother, a woman, who deeply values herself and her feelings.
+It’s an exciting shift from traditional “mothering” to a version of “modeling.”
+Showing your children what it looks like and feels like to be in the presence of a mother, a woman who deeply values herself and her feelings.

 Embracing The Art of Narration to Illustrate Self-Care and Self-Compassion